Polarization and multiscale structural balance in signed networks: Results

-Using truncated exponentials defined in Eq.~\eqref{eq:texp}, one can asses the contribution of closed semiwalks of length $k$ to the total weighted sum of semiwalk counts for lengths $k_0, \ldots, k_1$:
+Importantly, one can asses the contribution of closed walks of length $k$ to the total weighted sum of closed walk counts for lengths $k_{\min}, \ldots, k_{\max}$:

-In other words, Eq.~\eqref{eq:contribution} measures the ratio of the weighted sum of closed semiwalks of length $k$ to the total weighted sum of semiwalks over a specified range of lengths.
-It is normalized by construction, so $C(\ldots) \in [0, 1]$ and $\sum_kC(\ldots, k) = 1$.
+In other words, Eq.~\eqref{eq:contribution} measures the ratio of the weighted sum of closed walks of length $k$ to the total weighted sum of closed walks over a specified range of lengths.
+It is normalized by construction, so $C_k(\beta) \in [0, 1]$ and $\sum_kC_k(\beta) = 1$.

 The contribution score clearly depends on $\beta$, which can be used for controlling the influence of different length scales on the overall calculations.

-This is a crucial feature of our approach as it provides a straightforward operationalization of the Locality Principle: shorter cycles should generally matter more than longer cycles.
-In more technical terms, the contribution score can be used to identify a range of reasonable values for $\beta$.
-Namely, it should be that $\beta \in (0, \beta_{\max}]$, where:
+This is a crucial feature of our approach as it allows for a straightforward operationalization of Locality Principle (LP): shorter cycles should generally matter no less than longer ones.

-Finally, following the parsimony principle, we choose the weakest LP assumption possible and set $\beta = \beta_{\max}$.
-Thus, $\beta$ plays the role of a resolution parameter setting the range of cycle lengths across which DoB should be assessed.
-Moreover, it can be shown that $\beta_{\max}$ always exists and indeed controls the weights put on closed (semi)walks of different lengths (see Sec.~S1 of Supplementary Information (SI) for the proof).
+\begin{definition}[Locality Principle] A graph $G$, a resolution parameter $\beta > 0$ and a sequence of consecutive integers $2 \leq k_{\min}, \ldots, k_{\max}$ satisfy Locality Principle if and only if the following set of inequalities holds: